JUB-Yoush/home/src/routes/resume/+page.md

 - I like it here.

-- I'm very happy with the friends and community I've been able to cultivate here, and feel like I'm making the most out of my time here.
+- I'm very happy with the friends and community I've been able to cultivate, and feel like I'm making the most out of my time here.

 ## --Work Experience--